Daniel J. Frey

 1833 saw the end of slavery in England.

-April 9, 1865, saw the end of slavery in America after 100,000's died, and millions of black people were murdered, raped, and lived a life of bondage.
+April 9, 1865, saw the end of slavery in America after 100,000's died, and millions of black people were murdered, raped, and lived a life and death of bondage.

-A kind of common sense was found afterward, but we are still fighting to understand that truth that all men are created equal.
+A kind of common sense was found afterward, but we are still fighting to understand the truth that all men are created equal.

-We still have a mixed bag of nuts myself included.
+We still all live with a mixed bag of nuts, including me.

-Some got sense that they were born with while others had to dig for it.
+Some got a sense that they were born with it, while others had to dig for it.

 Common sense is a muscle.